 3.1.9 Debug mode

 In debug mode, Chainer checks values of variables on runtime and shows more detailed error messages.
 It helps you to debug your programs.
 Instead it requires additional overhead time.

 '''

 chainer.is_debug()

+Get the debug mode.

 '''